-This is Part 1 of a two-part guide to rejections.
-Click here for Part 2: Rejection Records.
+This is part 1 of a two-part guide to rejections.
+Learn more in Part 2: Rejection records.

 In this guide we discuss

 • How to identify three types of rejections (You are here)

 • Keeping record of your rejection statistics (Part 2)